the 'rocks in a bucket' time management story

 The bucket is your available time.
 The rocks, stones, sand and water are your tasks - a few big ones, some more medium-sized ones, and lots of small jobs and continuous demands and interruptions.

 Put the big rocks in the bucket - is it full?

 Put the small stones in around the big rocks - is it full?

 Put the sand in and give it a shake - is it full?

 The point is: unless you put the big rocks in first, you won't get them in at all.

-In other words: Plan time-slots for your big issues before anything else, or the inevitable sand and water issues will fill up your days and you won't fit the big issues in (a big issue doesn't necessarily have to be a work task - it could be your child's sports-day, or a holiday).
+In other words: Plan time-slots for your big issues before anything else, or the inevitable sand and water issues will fill up your days and you won't fit the big issues in.

 The use of this material is free provided copyright (Alan Chapman 1995-2009) is acknowledged and reference or link is made to the www.businessballs.com website.
 This material may not be sold, or published in any form.
 Disclaimer: Reliance on information, material, advice, or other linked or recommended resources, received from Alan Chapman, shall be at your sole risk, and Alan Chapman assumes no responsibility for any errors, omissions, or damages arising.
 Users of this website are encouraged to confirm information received with other sources, and to seek local qualified advice if embarking on any actions that could carry personal or organisational liabilities.
 Managing people and relationships are sensitive activities; the free material and advice available via this website do not provide all necessary safeguards and checks.
 Please retain this notice on all copies.